-Statement No. 84 "Fiduciary Activities" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
-Statement No. 87 "Leases" The provisions of this statement are effective for fiscal years beginning after June 15, 2021.
-Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" The provisions of this statement are effective for fiscal years beginning after December 15, 2020.
-Statement No. 90 "Majority Equity Interests-an Amendment of GASB Statements No. 14 and No. 61" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
 Statement No. 91 "Conduit Debt Obligations" The provisions of this statement are effective for fiscal years beginning after December 15, 2021.
-Statement No. 92 "Omnibus 2020" The provisions of this statement are effective for fiscal years beginning after June 15, 2021.
-Statement No. 93 "Replacement of Interbank Offered Rates" The provision of this statement except for paragraphs 11b, 13, and 14 are effective for fiscal years beginning after June 15, 2020.
+Statement No. 93 "Replacement of Interbank Offered Rates" The provisions of this statement except for paragraphs 11b, 13, and 14 are effective for fiscal years beginning after June 15, 2020.
 Paragraph 11b is effective for fiscal years beginning after December 31, 2021.
 Paragraphs 13 and 14 are effective for fiscal years beginning after June 15, 2021.
 Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements" The provisions of this statement are effective for fiscal years beginning after June 15, 2022.
 Statement No. 96 "Subscription-Based Information Technology Arrangements" The provisions of this statement are effective for fiscal years beginning after June 15, 2022.
-Statement No. 97 "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32" The provisions of this statement are effective for fiscal years beginning December 15, 2019.
+Statement No. 99 "Omnibus 2022" The provisions of this statement are effective in April 2022 except for the provisions related to leases, PPPs, SBITAs, financial guarantees and derivative instruments.
+The provisions related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022.
+The provisions related to financial guarantees and derivative instruments are effective for fiscal years beginning after June 15, 2023.
+Statement No. 100 "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62" The provisions of this statement are effective for fiscal years beginning after June 15, 2023.
+Statement No. 101 "Compensated Absences" The provisions of this statement are effective for fiscal years beginning after December 15, 2023.